 Content Writing Services You Can Trust – (15 Years of Experience)

 Can you see the difference?

 Firstly, we have included the keyword we want to show up on the search engines for.
-Then we have created this heading capitalizing the first letter of each word which can help improve the rate in which our website is clicked on.
-Lastly, we have included data in brackets, this once again is to make our listing stand out on the search page.
+Then we have created this heading capitalizing the first letter of each word, which can help improve the rate at which our website is clicked on.
+Lastly, we have included data in brackets.
+This once again is to make our listing stand out on the search page.

 The meta description is the description of the page under the title.

 Google usually shows up to 160 characters, and once again, you should reinforce what your page is about and include your keywords here.

 The best way to think of a meta description for your page is to think of it as a short advert to get your potential customers to click on your website.

 An example of a good meta description could be: